 Your Rights When Falsely Accused

 The criminal system does not work any differently when you are falsely accused.
 If you are charged with a crime, criminal proceedings will begin.
 However, in the event that the charges against you are dismissed post the discovery of exonerating evidence, you do have the right to take legal recourse.
-Filing a civil suit against the person who wrongfully accused you may be within your best interest.

 Protect Yourself after a False Accusation